staticvariablejames/ChooseYourOwnLump/README.md

 but I believe most users will want that value to be 1.

 In the screen above,
-the current lump type is bifurcated, as can be seen in the fourth line of the tooltip.
+the current lump type is normal, as can be seen in the second line of the paragraph above the predictions.
-This line would normally only be displayed in the fourth growth stage of that lump, but to help with savescumming, this mod forces the game to always display that line (for non-normal lump types).
+This line will always say the type of the lump regardless of the growth stage.

 Only the predictions whose lump types were selected by the user are shown.
 The predictions which result in shortest lump growth time are shown first in the tooltip.